 Ball’s Pyramid is an eroded remnant of a volcanic cone 400 miles east of Sydney, Australia.
-It is 1,844’ high, while measuring only 3,600’ long and 980’ across, making it the tallest volcanic stack in the world.
+It is 1,844’ high while just 300’ wide and 980’ across, making it the tallest volcanic stack in the world.
 A record not soon to be broken I’ll reckon.

 The pyramid is named after Royal Navy Lieutenant Henry Lidgbird Ball, who reported discovering it in 1788.

 Ball’s Pyramid was first climbed in 1965 but climbing is now banned because ahhh, well rules, right?
 You don’t want to disturb a gigantic rock in the very definition of nowhere now do you?